-Chronic obstructive pulmonary disease (COPD) usually presents with one (or more) of the following four symptoms:
+If you have chronic obstructive pulmonary disease (COPD), you’ll likely experience one or more of the following four symptoms:

 - shortness of breath, especially with activity